 In Southern Rhodesia (now Zimbabwe), Green & Yellow posed for a photo in front of the massive baobab tree known as "Big Tree at Victoria Falls," which as of 2021 is still a tourist attraction, measures some 73 ft.
 (22 m) around, and is estimated to be up to 2000 years old.

-Further north, in Tanganyika (now Tanzania), they climbed 6,000 meters up Mount Kilimanjaro, reportedly the first Brazilians to undertake this trek, but attempted to do it too quickly and suffered mountain sickness (lack of oxygen) before reaching the top.
+Further north, in Tanganyika (now Tanzania), they climbed 6,000 meters up Mount Kilimanjaro, reportedly the first Brazilians to undertake this trek.
+Attempting to do it too quickly, they suffered mountain sickness (lack of oxygen) but one of them eventually made it to the top.

 The plan to head north from Egypt into Israel was foiled by the tense standoff between those countries following the 1956 Suez Crisis (see UN Jeeps in the Sinai Peninsula, 1956-79 on CJ3B.info.)
 So the Scouts and their Jeep had to travel by ship across the Mediterranean to Beirut.